Polish Reggae Is a Real Thing in the World

 Living in Greenpoint, I had come to associate Polish music with a souped-up kind of electro-polka that dopplereffekts past my house every few minutes during the Polish heritage parade.
 “It’s called disco polo,” says Grubson, whose single “Na szcycie” (“Atop”) is about to top 42 million views on YouTube.
 “Polo disco sucks, and it doesn’t require a very high level of musicianship… but it’s one of the most popular styles in Poland.”

-Grubson prefers Toots and the Maytals, Junior Reid, or Capleton, and he’s apparently not the only one in Poland – where Caribbean music festivals draw about a hundred thousand attendees annually, and where every year the country crowns its own dancehall queen.
-After our chat in the venue’s makeshift green room, I watched him rhyme in a Polish raggamuffin style to a house full of twentysomethings who cheered when they recognised the first bars of his hits.
+Grubson prefers Toots and the Maytals, Junior Reid, or Capleton, and he’s apparently not the only one in Poland—where Caribbean music festivals draw about a hundred thousand attendees annually, and where every year the country crowns its own dancehall queen.
+After our chat in the venue’s makeshift green room, I watched him rhyme in a Polish raggamuffin style to a house full of twentysomethings who cheered when they recognized the first bars of his hits.
 I got a text from a friend halfway through the show: “WTF?
 Polish reggae is a thing?”

 I texted him back: “U have no idea dude.”